Syphon1205/OVR-NEXRAD/README.md

 ### Windows

-1. Download the latest release or build from the Releases Tab in Guthub.
+1. Download the latest release or build from the Releases Tab in Github.

 #### Optional: Windows Installer (Not Supported Yet)